robo-corg/async-lab/src/03_why_async_is_hard.md

 # };
 ```

+### FnMut

 However it does mean that we have two closures to deal with in actuality.
 The normal one `|...|` and closure implicity created with `async`.

-## Fn and FnMut + Futures

 ```rust
 use std::future::Future;